duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-spatial-code-first-ef5-onwards.md

 ## View the Generated Database

-When you run the application the first time, the Entity Framework creates a database for you.
+When you run the application the first time, Entity Frameworkcreates a database for you.
 Because we have Visual Studio 2012 installed, the database will be created on the LocalDB instance.
-By default, the Entity Framework names the database after the fully qualified name of the derived context (in this example that is **SpatialCodeFirst.UniversityContext**).
+By default, Entity Frameworknames the database after the fully qualified name of the derived context (in this example that is **SpatialCodeFirst.UniversityContext**).
 The subsequent times the existing database will be used. ?

 Note, that if you make any changes to your model after the database has been created, you should use Code First Migrations to update the database schema.
 See [Code First to a New Database](../ef6/entity-framework-code-first-to-a-new-database.md) for an example of using Migrations.